Sidney Reilly: Career with British intelligence

 Throughout his life, Reilly maintained a close yet tempestuous relationship with the British intelligence community.
 In 1896, he was recruited by Superintendent William Melville for the émigré intelligence network of Scotland Yard's Special Branch.
 Through his close relationship with Melville, Reilly would be employed as a secret agent for the Secret Service Bureau, which the Foreign Office created in October 1909.
 In 1918, Reilly began to work for MI1(c), an early designation for the British Secret Intelligence Service, under Sir Mansfield Smith-Cumming.
 He was allegedly trained by the organisation and sent to Moscow in March 1918 to assassinate Vladimir Ilyich Lenin or attempt to overthrow the Bolsheviks.
-He had to escape after the Cheka unraveled the so-called Lockhart Plot against the Bolshevik government.
+He had to escape after the Cheka unravelled the so-called Lockhart Plot against the Bolshevik government.
 Later biographies contain numerous tales about his espionage deeds.
 It has been claimed that: